 The Rutland Local Health Office works to improve its ability to respond to public health emergencies so that people in our community can stay healthy and safe.
-Our Emergency Preparedness Public Health Specialist, a trained Homeland Security Exercise Evaluator, works with local, state and federal partners to make sure we are prepared to distribute medicine, supplies and information to residents of Rutland County in a health emergency.
+Our Emergency Preparedness Public Health Specialist works with local, state and federal partners to make sure we are prepared to distribute medicine, supplies and information to residents of Rutland County in a health emergency.

 Specifically, this work includes:

 - Participating in the Rutland Local Emergency Planning Committee

 - Partnering with the Rutland County Regional Planning Commission on training and emergency exercises.

 - Participating in the Rutland Regional Medical Center’s 2016 Disaster Drill.
 This full-size exercise tested the preparedness and response of local, regional and state agencies should a real crisis occur.